 The fact that some perpetrators had features of more than one type leads to the second finding regarding the typology.
-Whereas virtually all of the secondary-school shooters fit one of the three types, several of the college shooters had features of two types.
+Whereas virtually all of the secondary school shooters I have written about previously fit one of the three types, several of the college shooters had features of two types.